rahulpdev/WebsiteNavbarMap/dev_docs/implementation_plan.md

     - **`load_all_valid_urls(directory)`:** Orchestrator function calling `find_csv_files` and `process_csv_file` for each found CSV.
 Returns a consolidated list of unique, valid URLs.
 5.  **Utility Functions (`src/utils.py`):**
     - **`get_website_name(url)`:** Function to derive a filesystem-safe name from a URL (e.g., `www.example.com` -> `example_com`).
 This will be used for filenames.
-    - Implement retry logic decorator/function (e.g., exponential backoff) for network requests.
+    - Implement retry logic decorator/function (e.g., exponential backoff with jitter, max 3 attempts) for network requests (`fetch_html`).
+This will form part of the Retry Circuit Breaker.
 6.  **Crawler Module (`src/crawler.py`):**

     - **`fetch_html(url)`:** Function using `requests.get()` to fetch HTML.